MCW Pro Wrestling: Shane Shamrock Memorial Cup

 The Shane Shamrock Memorial Cup is an annual tournament held since 1999.
 The format of the tournament sees twelve wrestlers competing in six one-on-one matches, with the six winners advancing to an elimination match finale.
 The tournament is named in honor of Shane Shamrock, the inaugural MCW Light Heavyweight Champion who was shot and killed during an altercation with police officers in 1998.

 When MCW closed its doors in 2003, an arrangement was made with Ring of Honor (ROH) that when ROH made its debut in the Baltimore area, it would carry on the tradition of the Shane Shamrock Cup.
-At ROH's The Last Stand, it was announced ROH would continue the Shane Shamrock Cup on June 24, 2004.
-In March, however, Rob Feinstein was forced to step down as owner of ROH.
+At Ring of Honor: The Last Stand, it was announced ROH would continue the Shane Shamrock Cup on June 24, 2004.
+In March, however, Ring of Honor owner Rob Feinstein was forced to step down from his position after being caught in a Perverted-Justice conducted sting operation, allegedly trying to meet an underage boy for sex (no criminal charges were ever filed against Feinstein, as it was not a dual sting operation with law enforcement).
 Less than a week before the tournament, Feinstein sold his share of ROH to Cary Silkin, causing Maryland promoter Dick Caricofe to pull out of the show.
 ROH was forced to move the show to Philadelphia and renamed the show Survival of the Fittest.

 When MCW reopened in February 2006, it was announced that they were bringing back the Shane Shamrock Cup.

+Shamrock Cup (2006)

+MCW held its 6th Shane Shamrock Memorial Cup on July 6, 2006.

+Shamrock Cup (2007)

+MCW held its 7th Shane Shamrock Memorial Cup on July 8, 2007.

+Shamrock Cup (2008)

+MCW held its 8th annual Shane Shamrock Memorial Cup (branded as "Shamrock VIII") on July 18 and 19, 2008.